alkem-io/website/content/en/home-lr/4-right-time/index.md

 - the need to make progress on hard challenges

-Alkemio can help connect and accelerate progress towards a fairer society
+Alkemio can help connect and accelerate progress towards a better and fairer society
 </br></br>
 The right platform at the right time'